Accentuate Custom Fields

 Migrating from Cloudinary

 To support our customers' existing use of our previous offering using Cloudinary, ACF will automatically translate a curated set of Cloudinary options to the new TwicPics syntax.
-This all happens behind the scene without any actions needed from you.
+This all happens behind the scenes without any actions needed from you.

 The below Cloudinary options will automatically translate to TwicPics options, resulting in the same transformed image.